beark/ftl/README.md

 C++ template library for fans of functional programming.
 The goal of this project is to implement a useful subset of the Haskell Prelude (and a couple of other libraries) in C++.
 Presently, this subset is small, but rapidly growing.
 Note, however, that the library and its API are still in heavy flux and the interface of any data type or concept may yet change without notice.

-To use the FTL, you need a compiler that implements at least as much of C++11 as gcc-4.7.
-As of this time, that's more or less gcc-4.7+, as well as clang-3.2+.
-Both of these are regularly run against the included set of unit tests and should work.
-MSVC, including the recent 2013 preview, is unfortunately incompatible as of yet.
+To use the FTL, you need a compiler that implements at least as much of C++11 as gcc-4.8.
+As of this time, known compatible compilers include&mdash;obviously&mdash;gcc 4.8 and clang 3.2 with libc++.
+Unfortunately clang with libstdc++ does not appear to work.
+While it would be a lovely thing, MSVC is not currently compatible, including the recent 2013 CTP.

 The full API reference can be found [here](http://libftl.org/api/).